alexismgjackson-github/gooddog/README.md

 ## WHY I BUILT THIS

-I wanted to build project that was a booking system of some sort.
+I wanted to build a booking system of some sort.
 Ultimately, I decided to go with creating a dog grooming booking system after finding several beautiful images of dogs on the Unsplash site.

 ## WHAT I LEARNED